Skip to main content

 Teach young people how to use sharp objects safely.
 Supervise them appropriately throughout.
 Store all sharp objects securely, out of the reach of young people.

-Add in any more unusual tools if you want a challenge - how about a bulb planter, loppers, edging tool, or shears.
+• To make this activity harder, you could add in any more unusual tools, such as about a bulb planter, loppers, edging tool, or shears.

 Make it accessible